 When reservations are not available all campsites are available on a first come, first served basis.
 For information on when reservations are available, see dates of operation, above.

-Little Qualicum Falls Park has vehicle-accessible campsites in two separate campgrounds, the Upper Campground and the Lower Campground.
-Reservations are accepted and first come, first served sites are also available.
+Little Qualicum Falls Park has campsites in two separate campgrounds, the Upper Campground and the Lower Campground.
+Most campsites are vehicle-accessible.
+8 campsites in the Upper Campground are walk-in campsites, with vehicle parking spots available nearby.
 For information on making a reservation, see the frontcountry camping page.

 ---|---|